 “Cool, I can help with that, so how many are we talking?”

 “We’re not sure, the initial list from social services is 1,600 children in our vicinity, but it’s likely to be more.
 But we’re starting with 1,600 sacks”.

 If you follow our social media pages and you like what we do, then I’m asking you please to return the favour.
 This is the only time in the whole year that I’ll ask you to reciprocate the charitable donations.
-There’s over 1600 people in the race this year alone, plus previous and future competitors, so between us, we could make a serious contribution towards those Santa sacks.
+There’s over 2000 people in the Lakeland 50 & 100 race this year alone, plus previous and future competitors, so between us, we could make a serious contribution towards those Santa sacks.

+Once again we’ll be coordinating the toy / gift collection via our shop, The Endurance Store.
 We’re asking you to send 1 gift with a value of no more than £5-15.
-If you’d like to give more, please donate 2 gifts of smaller value rather than 1 of greater value, so each sack can have 5-6 presents and the children have more gifts to open.
+If you’d like to give more, please donate 2 gifts of smaller value rather than 1 of greater value, so each sack can have at least 3 presents and the children have more gifts to open.

 Our suggestions are:

 Hot water bottle

 This list is not exclusive in any way, any other toys would be gratefully received and any gifts you’ve got lying around the house, we’ll gladly take them.